Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/storage/sample1_data_lifecycle/README.md

 - Storage Containers.
 - Data lifecycle rules.

-Details about [how to use this sample](#2-how-to-use-this-sample) can be found in the later sections of this document.

 ### 1.2.
 Use Case

 It is desirable to reduce the costs by optimizing the resource usage costs in cloud environments.

 Data lifecycle is one such feature on Azure using which you can optimize costs by moving your data to lower cost tiers when their access is less frequent.
 It also supports deleting obselete data to save costs.

-More details can be found in [this link](https://learn.microsoft.com/azure/storage/blobs/lifecycle-management-overview)
+More details can be found in [this link](https://learn.microsoft.com/azure/storage/blobs/lifecycle-management-overview).

 We can define data lifecycle rules to move data from one tier to other.
 The current solution provides Infra As Code script written in Terraform, to provision these rules in Azure.